joshbegley/nyt-latest/README.md

 **It’s a Day of Firsts in N.Y.C.
 Schools, and Here**\
-`In a milestone moment, New York City’s 1 million schoolchildren are expected back in class today.`\
+`In a milestone moment, New York City’s one million schoolchildren are expected back in class today.`\
 https://nytimes.com/2021/09/13/nyregion/first-day-school-nyc.html?searchResultPosition=1

 **What Failure?
 For Some, the War in Afghanistan Was a Big Success**\